zama-ai/fhevm/docs/fundamentals/decrypt.md

 });
 ```

-You should setup the oracle handler by calling `asyncDecrypt` at the top of the `before` block.
+You should setup the gateway handler by calling `asyncDecrypt` at the top of the `before` block.
 Notice that when testing on the fhEVM, a decryption is fulfilled usually 2 blocks after the request, while in mocked mode the fulfilment will always happen as soon as you call the `awaitAllDecryptionResults` helper function.
 A good way to standardize hardhat tests is hence to always call`awaitAllDecryptionResults` which will ensure that all pending decryptions are fulfilled in both modes.

 ## Reencrypt